 2. They had beef with their brisket supplier.

 In 2016, Buc-ee's sued their brisket supplier for an alleged violation of contract that cost the chain over half a million dollars.
 Buc-ee's claims the supplier hiked the cost of the meat without notifying them.
+That would really add up considering they have an incredible deli counter.

 1. Gig em, Buc-ee's.